 - Survey counties to assess the status of home visiting coordination and identify related needs and priorities

 - Support counties in developing their home visiting coordination action plans

 - Provide coordination-related technical assistance to counties and facilitate peer learning

 - Advise First 5 California and provide policy recommendations

 Julie Leis, Ph.D.

 Senior Research Associate

-Julie Leis has more than 16 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child...
+Julie Leis has nearly 20 years of experience in applied research and program evaluation in the areas of home visiting, mental health, and child development...

 Nichole Sturmfels, M.P.H.

 Senior Data Manager

-Nichole Sturmfels has more than 13 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...
+Nichole Sturmfels has nearly 15 years of experience in applied public health research, data operations, and technical assistance—primarily in the areas of home...

 Jill Filene, M.P.H.